Dollar Retreats After Trump-Inspired Rebound

 Continue Reading Below

-The Wall Street Journal Dollar Index, which measures the dollar against a basket of 16 other currencies, was recently down 0.5% at 83.04.
+The Wall Street Journal Dollar Index, which measures the dollar against a basket of 16 other currencies, was down 0.4% at 83.07.
+The index fell for the seventh straight week, its longest weekly losing streak since 2010.

 This week has been a bumpy one for the dollar.
 The U.S. currency staged a late-day comeback Thursday after President Donald Trump said it would get " stronger," appearing to contradict comments made only the day before by Treasury Secretary Steven Mnuchin.
 Mr. Mnuchin's comments on Wednesday brought the dollar to a fresh three-year low.